Tessa Janecke

-Tessa Janecke (born May 12, 2004) is an American college ice hockey player for Penn State and a member of the United States women's national ice hockey team.
-She is Penn State's all-time leader in points.
+Tessa Janecke (born May 12, 2004) is an American college ice hockey player for PWHL Las Vegas in the Professional Women’s Hockey League (PWHL).
+She played for Penn State at the collegiate level.
+She is also a member of the United States women's national ice hockey team.
+A two-time world champion with Team USA, she scored the overtime game-winning goal in the 2025 World Championship gold medal game against Canada.
+At the collegiate level, she is Penn State's all-time leading scorer, a two-time conference player of the year, back-to-back Patty Kazmaier Award top-ten finalist, and the HCA National Rookie of the Year in 2023.
+On July 17, 2026, she was selected in the first round, third overall, by PWHL Las Vegas.

 Early life

 Janecke attended Orangeville High School remotely while she attended North American Hockey Academy.
 During her senior season, she captained the Winter Hawks and recorded 46 goals and 76 assists in 78 games.
 She lettered in ice hockey and softball for four years.
 In December 2018, she verbally committed to Penn State University.
 She was named a three-time First Team-All State honoree as a softball player in high school.
 She was named the 2021 Softball Player of the Year by the Illinois High School Association (IHSA) after she helped lead Orangeville to a third-place finish in the Class 1A state softball tournament.